 Battery manufacturers in countries with more renewable energy sources produce less CO2 than in countries with a greater reliance on coal-fired power stations.

 It’s not just about the manufacturing process – once a car is on the road, its journey is far from over.
 Petrol and diesel cars, though powerful, emit harmful pollutants into the air during internal combustion.
-This can have serious implications on both our health and our planet.
+This can have serious implications for both our health and our planet.

 Electric cars, on the other hand, are much cleaner – apart from ultra-fine particles emitted from brakes and tyres, they don’t produce any tailpipe emissions while driving, making them a better option for our environment.